Minnekhada Regional Park: Minnekhada Lodge

-Minnekhada Lodge was built as a country retreat for hunting in 1934 by Lieutenant Governor Eric Hamber.
 It was donated to the Greater Vancouver Regional District (GVRD) by the provincial government in 1984.
 The rooms and grounds of the lodge are open to the public on many Sundays throughout the year.
+Today, the hunting lodge is open to the public on the first Sunday of most months, from the hours of 1 p.m. to 4 p.m.